Candidate and Staff Privacy Notice

 9. International data transfers

-We are established in the United Kingdom and we do not envisage transferring your personal data to entities located outside the European Economic Area in the ordinary
+We are established in the United Kingdom and we do not envisage transferring your personal data to entities located outside the United Kingdom in the ordinary course of business.

 However, in the event that we needed to do so, we would not transfer your personal data except where we had first put in place appropriate measures to ensure the adequate protection of your personal data.
-Those measures may include, for example, specific contracts containing the EU Commission's standard contractual clauses or another appropriate measure.
+Those measures may include, for example, specific contracts containing the UK Government’s standard contractual clauses or another appropriate measure.

 In the event an international data transfer of your personal data occurs and you require further information about the protective measures that we apply, please contact [email protected] .